akmilton11/MechaCar_Statistical_Analysis/README.md

 We can use a correlation analysis to help test the hypothesis.
 We would be able to see a positive, negative, or no correlation between the types of cars being purchased.
 We would be able to plot our the data provided and calculate the correlation coefficient.

 * What data is needed to run the statistical test?
-The data we would need to run the statistical would be car sales by type for the past 10 years, fuel efficeny, market share by type of car within the US, and MSRP by type of car.
+The data we would need to run the statistical would be car sales by type for the past 10 years, fuel efficiency, market share by type of car within the US, and MSRP by type of car.